marsgroves/CYBERSECURITY/README.md

 a mentality that enjoys serving the public for the greater good, and that includes protecting their sensitive data and privacy.

 # Interests
 My interests are emphasized in offensive security as my main focus e.g., Penetration Testing.
 I am fascinated with the penetration of networks, and using strategic and creative thinking to find ways to intrude them if they are indeed penetrable.
 Web application security is very intriguing to me as well, and I truly enjoy hacking deliberately insecure servers such as the OWASP WebGoat to gain more understanding of web app security.

-Red Team/Offensive Security: Penetration Testing, Bug Bounty Hunting, Web App Hacking, Security research, Secure Coding, and Malware analysis.
+I have a deep appreciation for bug bounty hunting as well, and I aim to become more knowledgeable in finding bugs.
+My interests also lie in secure coding of web applications, and the analysis of malware which is very complex but captivates my curiosity.

 # Products Used
 Mac OS X, VMWare, Kali Linux, Ubuntu, Corellia